NethServer/docs/administrator-manual/en/upgrade.rst

 .. warning::

-    Before running the migration procedure, read carefully all the sections of this chapter.
+    Before running the upgrade procedure, read carefully all the sections of this chapter.
 Please also read :ref:`discontinued-section`.

 #.
 Make sure to have an updated backup of the original installation.